Baldwin I of Jerusalem: Expansion

 Baldwin made an incursion against Damascene territory in 1113.
 Mawdud and an Artuqid emir, Ayaz, who came to assist Toghtekin against the crusaders, routed Baldwin in the Battle of al-Sannabra in late June, forcing him to seek assistance from the new rulers of Tripoli and Antioch, Pons and Roger.
 Toghtekin, Mawdud and Ayaz invaded Galilee, but they did not risk attacking Tiberias after the arrival of the troops from Tripoli and Antioch.
 Toghtekin and Mawdud returned to Damascus where an Assassin murdered Mawdud in late September.
 The Seljuk sultan, Muhammad I Tapar, sent a large army to northern Syria in spring 1115.
 In an attempt to maintain the equilibrium in the region, Toghtekin soon sought reconciliation with the crusaders.
 He made an alliance with the crusader rulers, and their coalition forced the Seljuk troops to withdraw without a fight.

 With the pressure on the northern regions diminished, Baldwin was able to again deal with the Egyptians, who had already approached Jerusalem in 1113, and made a fresh attempt to capture Jaffa in 1115.
 Baldwin led an expedition across the Jordan and ordered the construction of the castle of Montreal in the autumn of 1115.
 The following year, he returned to the region and marched as far as Akaba on the Red Sea.
 After the local inhabitants fled from the town, Baldwin constructed castles in the town and on a nearby island and left a garrison in both fortresses.
-The three strongholdsMontreal, Eilat and Grayesecured the control of the caravan routes between Syria and Egypt.
+The three strongholds—Montreal, Eilat and Graye—secured the control of the caravan routes between Syria and Egypt.
 They also enabled Baldwin to continuously survey the movements of the Egyptian troops.
 From the Red Sea coast, Baldwin hastened to Tyre and began the construction of a new fortress, known as Scandelion Castle, at the Ladder of Tyre, which completed the blockade of the town from the mainland.